-- 1. Five-Year Consolidated Plan: The Five-Year Consolidated Plan (also referred to as the Five-Year Plan or Consolidated Plan) is a roadmap or framework for the City's priorities and goals related to housing and community development using federal funds.
-As part of the planning process, the City consults with residents and stakeholders as to the needs and market conditions to be able to make data-driven, place-based investment decisions.
-The City uses the Consolidated Plan to help make annual funding decisions and must demonstrate to HUD that annual projects align with the Consolidated Plan's goals, strategies, and priorities. - 2.
-Substantial Amendment to the Consolidated Plan: From time to time, there may be a need to amend the goals, strategies, or priorities identified in the Consolidated Plan.
-Regulations allow for the City to amend the original document to change the purpose, location, scope, or beneficiaries of activities in order to reflect changes in the community or respond to the capacity of local organizations or the City to carry out the work. - 3.
-Annual Action Plan: The Annual Action Plan identifies the specific projects or programs in the community which will receive funds from HUD programs.
-It provides a concise summary of the actions, activities, and the specific federal and non-federal resources that will be used each year to address the priority needs and specific goals identified by the Consolidated Plan. - 4.
-Substantial Amendment to the Annual Action Plan: As with the Consolidated Plan, the City may amend the purpose, location, scope, or beneficiaries of activities identified in an Annual Action Plan.
-This could occur to remove a program or project that is unable to come to fruition, or to add new projects or activities as needs arise.
-A substantial amendment to the Annual Action Plan may or may not require a substantial amendment to the Consolidated Plan. - 5.
-Consolidated Annual Performance and Evaluation Report (CAPER): The CAPER is an annual report to HUD and the community about accomplishments and progress toward Consolidated Plan goals during the program year.
-The City also reports on the beneficiaries of projects and programs which received HUD funding to demonstrate compliance with civil rights requirements and ensure at least 70% of funding has benefitted low- to moderate-income neighborhoods or individuals.
-CAPERs are due 90 days after the close of the program year. - 6.
-Analysis of Impediments to Fair Housing Choice (AI): The Analysis of Impediments to fair housing addresses patterns of integration and segregation; racially or ethnically concentrated areas of poverty; disparities in access to opportunity; and disproportionate housing needs.
-The AI helps to identify fair housing issues and related contributing factors.
-The City will then use this information to set goals to overcome fair housing issues and related contributing factors.
-Those goals inform subsequent housing and community development planning processes.
+- Five-Year Consolidated Plan: The Five-Year Consolidated Plan (also referred to as the Consolidated Plan, ConPlan, or Five-Year Plan) is a framework for the City's priorities and goals related to housing and community development.
+As part of the planning process, the City consults with residents and stakeholders as to the needs and market conditions in order to make data-driven, place-based investment decisions.
+The City uses the ConPlan to help make annual funding decisions and demonstrate to HUD that annual projects align with the ConPlan's goals, strategies, and priorities. - 2.
+Substantial Amendment to the Consolidated Plan: There may be a need to amend the goals, strategies, or priorities identified in the ConPlan.
+Regulations allow for the City to amend the original document in order to reflect changes in the community or respond to the capacity of local organizations or the City to carry out the work. - 3.
+Annual Action Plan: The Annual Action Plan (AAP) identifies the specific projects or programs in the community that will receive HUD funds.
+It provides a concise summary of the actions, activities, budgets, and specific federal and non-federal resources that will be used each year to address the priority needs and specific goals identified by the ConPlan. - 4.
+Substantial Amendment to the Annual Action Plan: As with the ConPlan, the City may amend an AAP.
+This could occur to remove a program or project that is unable to come to fruition; to add new projects or activities as needs arise; or something as simple as an address being identified for an already approved project.
+A substantial amendment to the AAP would require a substantial amendment to the ConPlan if the priority or goals are new or changed and differ from the approved ConPlan. - 5.
+Consolidated Annual Performance and Evaluation Report (CAPER): The CAPER is a program year-end annual report about accomplishments and progress toward ConPlan goals during the program year.
+The City also reports on the beneficiaries of projects and programs which received HUD funding to demonstrate compliance with civil rights requirements and ensure at least 70% of CDBG funding and all of HOME funding has benefitted low- to moderate-income neighborhoods or individuals.
+CAPERs are due to HUD 90 days after the close of the program year.

+6. Assessment of Fair Housing/Analysis of Impediments to Fair Housing Choice (AI): The Assessment of Fair Housing/Analysis of Impediments to fair housing addresses patterns of integration and segregation; racially or ethnically concentrated areas of poverty; disparities in access to opportunity; and disproportionate housing needs.
+The AI helps to identify fair housing issues and other contributing factors.
+The City uses this information to set goals that will address issues.
+These goals inform subsequent housing and community development planning processes.